This Baked Pumpkin Gnocchi with Italian Sausage is made with plain gnocchi and baked with a creamy, easy-to-make pumpkin sauce.

-It’s so simple to make and I always keep a shelf-stable package of gnocchi around just so I can make it.
+It’s so simple to make and I always keep a shelf-stable package of gnocchi in the pantry just to make this dish.

-I also made some quick fried sage leaves that I used to garnish the pumpkin gnocchi with.
+I also make some quick fried sage leaves that I use to garnish the top of the baked pumpkin gnocchi.
 These little beauties are incredibly addictive, so be sure to make extra for snacking!
-They look so pretty on top of the gorgeous REVOL dutch oven I used, filled with any fall dish you like.
-Although I’m definitely partial to this pumpkin gnocchi.
-You will be, too, after just one bite!

 - 1 pound gnocchi, cooked according to package directions